 CET Academic Programs has a Jewish Studies program in Prague, Czech Republic that focuses on the Jewish experience in Central and Eastern Europe.
 Many of the credits earned on the program will fulfill Jewish Studies credit.
 Most of the courses fulfill Jewish Studies History and Society credit, although a course on Modern Jewish Philosophy (a Religion and Thought course) is frequently taught.
 Students are required to take Czech on this programs; Modern Hebrew is not taught.

-A number of programs in Florence, Italy where students study at the Lorenzo de Medici Institute intermittently offer a few Jewish Studies History and Society courses.
+A number of programs in Florence, Italy intermittently offer a few Jewish Studies courses at the Lorenzo de Medici Institute: "The Holocaust" and "The Jewish Experience in Italy."
 Students should primarily consider Broome Community College, Fairfield University, Academic Programs International (API) and Wells College.

 Other programs may also have Jewish Studies courses, although it is the student’s responsibility to verify whether credits would be transferable to IU.
 See the non-IU procedures for more information.